-- Secondly, it’s the perfect amount for 2 or 3 people.
+- Secondly, it’s the perfect amount of Hollandaise sauce for one or two people.
 It makes about 1/2 cup which is plenty for a rich decadent sauce like this.
 Believe me, little goes a long way.

 How to Make 1 Minute Hollandaise

 - Melt 1 stick of unsalted butter in a saucepan over medium heat, bring it up to 220F.

 - Whisk together an egg yolk, 1 teaspoon fresh lemon juice, 1 teaspoon cold water, 1/4 teaspoon salt and a pinch of cayenne pepper in an immersion blender cup.

 - In a small stream, carefully pour the hot butter into the yolk mixture while whisking constantly with the immersion blender.

 - Taste and add salt and pepper to your liking.